sedouard/flocker/docs/reference/glossary.rst

 Other terms
 ===========

+..
+XXX Add a diagram to make this clearer.
+See FLOC-2076

 Container
    A Docker container - a virtual environment consisting of an application and its dependencies.
    It isolates processes on the host operating system and uses the host kernel.